-On 18 January, in the Hall of Mirrors in the Palace of Versailles, he was proclaimed Kaiser Wilhelm – German Emperor – following the defeat of Napoleon III at the battle of Sedan and the surrender of the French forces.
+On January 18th 1871, in the Hall of Mirrors in the Palace of Versailles, he was proclaimed Kaiser Wilhelm – German Emperor – following the defeat of Napoleon III at the Battle of Sedan and the surrender of the French forces.
 His coronation and the unification of Germany would see Prussia – which at this time held two thirds of the territory that would be gathered into the unified country – transformed from one of the most important European powers to the principle leading part of one of the world’s most important states.

 No great shrine or colossal monument marks his final resting place; but a relatively modest family crypt where he remains buried alongside his wife – Augusta – his mother and father, and the heart of the brother he would succeed.

 Some useful links related to the Schloss Charlottenburg Mausoleum:

 Learn more about the history of Nazi Germany and life in Hitler’s Third Reich with our Capital Of Tyranny tours.